all in one place

 Important information from the School Admissions Team at Dorset County Council if your child is due to start school or Transfer School by age in September.

-Our Ofsted Inspection took place over 5th and 6th April 2017 and the full report can be found by clicking on the ‘Ofsted Report’ button below.
+Our Ofsted monitoring visit took place over 4th and 5th July 2018 and the full report can be found by clicking on the ‘Ofsted Report’ button below.

 The Inspector also identified the following strengths:

 The Headteacher understands the priorities for improvement.
 As a result, he is making necessary changes to improve teaching, learning and assessment.

 Pupils and parents recognise strong improvements in pupils’ behaviour and welfare.
 Pupils show genuine value and respect for each other.

 Pupils in Year 6 achieved the following results in July.

 Information for our previous results can be found in the School Performance Tables published on the Department for Education’s website.